model-checking/kani-verifier-blog/_posts/2023-08-25-using-kani-to-validate-security-boundaries-in-aws-firecracker.md

 }
 ```

-Beyond these specification conformance harnesses, we also have standard “absence of panics” harnesses, which lead us to discover an issue in our code which validates the in-memory layout of VirtIO queues.
+Beyond these specification conformance harnesses, we also have standard “absence of panics” harnesses, which led us to discover an issue in our code which validates the in-memory layout of VirtIO queues.
 A guest could [trigger a panic in Firecracker](https://github.com/firecracker-microvm/firecracker/commit/7909c5e6d023cbac98a5b16430d53d13370cf8be) by placing the starting address for a VirtIO queue component into the MMIO gap.

 ## Conclusion